RiaanWest/absa-widget/README.md

 ### Install gulp

-Building the theme requires [node.js](http://nodejs.org/download/).
-We recommend you update to the latest version of npm: `npm install -g npm@latest`.
+Building the assets requires [node.js](http://nodejs.org/download/).
+It's recommended that you update to the latest version of npm: `npm install -g npm@latest`.

 From the command line: